khuongduybui/fresh-logging/README.md

 ## Limitations

-As of v0.0.1, the following fields are **completely** omitted (hard-coded to `-`):
+As of v1.1.0, the following fields are **completely** omitted (hard-coded to `-`):

 - `rfc931` (client identifier): not sure how to obtain this
 - `authuser` (user identifier): not sure how to obtain this either
 - `bytes` (response content length): one way I can think of is to use `res.clone()` then read its as `ArrayBuffer` and get the `byteLength`, but that is both time and memory consuming.
 Until I can find a more efficient way to obtain this piece of information, omission is the decision.

-From v0.0.2, a `resolvers` option has been added to allow custom resolutions of all the fields, including the missing ones above.
-For example, the following code snippet will allow logging the response bytes:
+Users can use the `resolvers` to provide custom resolutions of the missing fields.
+For example, the following code snippet allows logging the response bytes:

 ```ts
 import { getLogger, ResolutionField } from "$logging/index.ts";